-Who: High School students.
+Who: Teens ages 13-19.
 Limited to 8 participants total.
-Dr. MacPhail will reach out after registration to conduct a short 15-20 minute orientation session to ensure that this class is a good fit.
+Dr. MacPhail will reach out after registration to conduct a short 15-20 minute orientation session to ensure that this class is a good fit for your teen.

-Cost: $300.00 per teen.
+Cost: $300.00 ($75.00 nonrefundable deposit collected to hold your slot).
 A limited number of partial scholarships are available.

 About the leader: Sandra MacPhail, Ph.D. is a licensed psychologist at The Children’s Program.
 She has many years of experience in working with children, adolescents, and adults who have attention, learning, and emotional difficulties.
 Dr. MacPhail has received over ten years of training in mindfulness practices for children, adolescents and adults in addition to developing her own practice based on Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR) program.
 She is currently becoming a Certified Mindfulness Meditation Teacher through the Awareness Training Institute and the Greater Good Science Center at the University of California, Berkeley.